goelshivam931/Personnel-Information-System/README.md

 # Personnel Information System

-I made this project during my internship at DRDO, using React, Node.js, Express, and MySQL as the database.
-It is a full-stack CRUD Web Application that stores employees' records and also helps manage and access them.
+I created this project during my internship at DRDO using React, Node.js, Express, and MySQL as the database.
+It is a full-stack CRUD Web Application that stores employees' records and helps in managing and accessing them.

 ## Home Page